andymeneely/project-timber-wolf/rules/RULES.md

 **Adjacent**.
 You are considered adjacent to something if you are on a tile that shares a border with another tile.
 Being on the same tile is *not* considered adjacent.

-Each board has one or more **Entrances**.
+**Entrances & Exits**.
+Each board has one or more entrances/exits.
 These Entrances represent a space.
 If a character is on one of these spaces they are considered to be Outdoors, otherwise they are Indoors.
 An Entrance tile is also considered an Exit.

+**Limit 2 to Entrance**.
 By default, unless the scenario specifies otherwise, Entrance/Exit tiles are limited to 2 characters at the beginning of the heist.
 This limit does not apply to the Escape phase, although the scenario may impose additional limits.

-Some abilities refer to **external sides**, which are a side of a hex tile that does not lead to a fully-enclosed space by hexes (see figure).
-An **external tile** is a tile with at least one external side.
+**External**.
+Some abilities refer to "external sides", which are a side of a hex tile that does not lead to a fully-enclosed space by hexes (see figure).
+An "external tile" is a tile with at least one external side.

-Some abilities refer to a **non-tiled gap**, which is a hex-spaced area between two hex tiles that does *not* have a hex (see figure).
+**Gaps**.
+Some abilities refer to a "non-tiled gap", which is a hex-spaced area between two hex tiles that does *not* have a hex (see figure).

 ## Security Chits